friendly-bits/geoip-shell/Documentation/DETAILS.md

 7. lib/geoip-shell-lib-arrays.sh
 8. lib/geoip-shell-lib-uninstall.sh

 - The 'library' term is used loosely as some of these scripts actually do some work by themselves.
-In particular, the lib-apply scripts.
 What's common to all of them is that they are sourced from other scripts rather than called to run as an individual script.
 - The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.
 - The lib-setup script implements CLI interactive and noninteractive setup and arguments parsing.
 It is used in the -install and -manage scripts.
 - The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.